Consensys/doc.web3signer/docs/how-to/configure-slashing-protection.md

 to `true`.

 Web3Signer can prune the database on startup, and then after each pruning interval.
-By default, this feature is disable.
+By default, this feature is disabled.
 You can enable pruning at startup and start pruning after the pruning interval by setting
 [`--slashing-protection-pruning-at-boot-enabled`](../reference/cli/subcommands.md#slashing-protection-pruning-at-boot-enabled)
 to `true`.